 Generation Z, or Gen Zers, is the generation following Generation Y, or the Millennials, and preceding Generation Alpha.

-The birth years where a Gen Zer falls differ slightly based on who you ask, but generally speaking, most researchers agree that those born between the mid to late 1990s up to the early 2010s are considered part of Generation Z.
+The birth years where a Gen Zer falls differ slightly based on who you ask, but generally speaking, most researchers agree that those born between the late 1990s up to the early 2010s are considered part of Generation Z.

 Recent U.S. Census data estimates that there are roughly 68.6 million Gen Zers in the United States, or about 20% of the country's total population.

 Why should luxury brands market to Gen Z?

 For those selling in the luxury industry, understanding what makes Gen Zers tick is key to unlocking their huge spending power.
 Gen Zers are quickly making up a large portion of the country's luxury consumers, from everything to beauty, fashion, cosmetics, jewelry, and more.

 Here are just a few reasons luxury brands should put their marketing power behind Gen Z:

 - Gen Z has big buying power: Despite their young age, the Gen Z cohort collectively has a good chunk of cash to spend.
 According to a Bloomberg report, Gen Zers have an estimated $360 billion in disposable income.